Sacramento State Marching Band

 The Sacramento State Marching Band (SSMB) is the official marching band at California State University, Sacramento.
 The band performs at all home football games and various away games during the football season.
-The SSMB also functions as the student cheering section at athletic events, as it is the largest and loudest spirit organization of Sacramento State's campus.
-The SSMB is also present every year during the Causeway Classic against its arch-rival, UC Davis.
+The SSMB also functions as the student cheering section at athletic events including football, volleyball, and basketball.

 History

 The SSMB was formed in 1955, when it was known as the Sacramento State Marching Musicians.
 Its first director was Dr Norman J. Hunt.
-His successor was Ronald Holloway, who was in charge of the band from the mid 1960s until 1981.
-Holloway retired in 1992 and is now Professor Emeritus.
+His successor was Ronald Holloway, who was in charge of the band from the mid-1960s until 1981.
+Holloway retired in 1992 and is now professor emeritus.
 Holloway was succeeded by Dr Jack Foote, who oversaw the SSMB until 1995.
-Dr Foote is now a Professor Emeritus in the university's School of Music and has been inducted into the SSMB Hall of Fame.
+Dr Foote is now a professor emeritus in the university's School of Music and has been inducted into the SSMB Hall of Fame.

 Dr Jeffrey Edom directed the band from 1996 to 2007, a period that is remembered as the Edom era.
 Edom oversaw the growth of the band from 37 members to 100 members, designed two of the band's uniforms, and established the first Sacramento State Winter Drumline.
 He also changed the name of the band to what it is today.
 Edom was inducted into the SSMB Hall of Fame on October 24, 2021.

-Dr Clay Redfield took over after Edom in 2008, at one point serving Sacramento State simultaneously as the Director of Bands, the Director of Marching & Athletic Bands, and Professor of Education.
+Dr. Clay Redfield took over after Edom in 2008, at one point serving Sacramento State simultaneously as the Director of Bands, the Director of Marching & Athletic Bands, and Professor of Education.
 He resigned from his position of athletic bands director in 2018 and currently still works within the School of Music as the Professor of Education.

 Santiago A. Sabado began his reign in 2018 as the up-and-coming young band director.
 His skill in budgeting, recruiting, scheduling, and overall impressive organization of the position brought the band's membership to an all-time high of 187 as of 2022.
-On August 6, 2021, the SSMB welcomed a new Assistant Director of Athletic Bands to the team, Christopher Langton.
+On August 6, 2021, the SSMB welcomed a new assistant director of Athletic Bands to the team, Christopher Langton.
 Sabado and Langton ran the marching band for the next two years, maintaining partnerships with Mandarins Drum and Bugle Corps to supply food, transportation, and extra instruments.
 During Sabado's 2022 season, he coined the saying "Build the Empire!
 Take over the World!" that would be echoed by the band whenever shouted by him.
 Sabado resigned from the program at the end of the 2022 season.
 Langton guided the Pep Band, Trash Band, and Sac State Indoor groups during the 2023 spring season.

 Dr James Long became the SSMB director in August 2023 but resigned his position in July 2024.